 Considering redundancy for a struggling business isn't an easy decision.
-While it can be difficult to afford to pay employees, opting for redundancy can cause a company trouble down the line.
+While it can be difficult to afford to pay employees, opting for redundancy can cause a business trouble down the line.

 For example, a business looks for alternatives to redundancy yet cannot come to an agreement with an employee.
 The business has no choice but to select an employee with years of service for redundancy.

-The employee that has been made redundant then finds a role at a competitor’s company.
-This means that all the training a company supplied and the reliability of the employee is now in the hands of a competitor.
+The employee that has been made redundant then finds a role at a competitor’s business.
+This means that all the training a business supplied and the reliability of the employee is now in the hands of a competitor.

 Many businesses are seeking to reduce work hours of employees.
 Some are even abruptly giving employees their notice period.

 Naturally, this raises fears in both employees and employers.

 This is why many are seeking alternative proposals to redundancy.

 What are suitable alternatives to redundancy?

 Suitable alternatives to redundancy present options that keep an employee within a business ― even in the face of redundancies.

 Some of these may involve short-term solutions.
 These include offering employees the option to purchase additional annual leave.
 Others may be long-term options, such as putting promotions or pay rises on hold.